mik-laj/discovery-api/gen_data/release_notes_md/container_optimized_os_docs_release_notes_m73.md

   * Upgraded containerd to version 1.2.6.
   * Set OOM score to -999 for docker.service and containerd.service to enhance the reliability of core system daemons.
   * Add restart policy in containerd.service, and corrected docker.service's dependency on containerd.service to allow containerd to recover from crashes.
-  * Backport affinity changes to support napi-tx in COS.
+  * Backported affinity changes to support napi-tx in COS.
   * Cherry-picked upstream patch https://patchwork.kernel.org/patch/10951403/ in kernel to fix a bug in lockd introduced by commit 01b79d20008d "lockd: Show pid of lockd for remote locks" in Linux kernel v4.14.105.
   * Rotated keys used by UEFI Secure Boot for signing and verifying the UEFI boot path.